conda-forge/conda-forge.github.io/docs/maintainer/infrastructure.md

   Recipes That Use CUDA](https://github.com/conda-forge/cuda-feedstock/blob/main/recipe/doc/recipe_guide.md)
 - `rust`; see [Rust packages](/docs/maintainer/example_recipes/rust/)
 - `go-cgo` and `go-nocgo`; see [Go packages](/docs/maintainer/example_recipes/go/)

-There exists an alternative, MinGW-based, compiler stack on Windows:

-- `m2w64_c` for the C compiler
-- `m2w64_cxx` for the C++ compiler
-- `m2w64_fortran` for the Fortran compiler

-Along with these compilers, `stdlib('m2w64_c')` needs to be used.
-However, this stack is falling out of use now that most projects will natively support compilation also with MSVC, in addition to several complications arising from mixing compiler stacks.

-Furthermore, compiler names can also be passed explicitly to the `compiler()` macro, for example `compiler('clang')` or `compiler('gcc')`, in which case they override the platform defaults.

 The authoritative source of the current compilers and versions for various languages and platforms is the [conda_build_config.yaml](https://github.com/conda-forge/conda-forge-pinning-feedstock/blob/master/recipe/conda_build_config.yaml) file